 American Civility: Year Zero

-Michael Goldfarb examines the ignoble history of rude, violent debate that has characterised American politics from the country’s founding to present day.
+Michael Goldfarb examines the ignoble history of rude, violent debate that has characterised American politics from the country’s founding to the present day.

 America today is an uncivil society with a President who calls for his opponent to be locked up, a legislature that seems to be interested only in partisan shouting, not governing, and with large chunks of the media egging on the bad behaviour.